-As described in Note 1, TWPA owns and operates a 136.6 MW wind farm, consisting of 62 wind-turbine generators located in Klickitat County, Washington.
-In conjunction with the purchase of the Project, TWPA recorded an ARO related to a decommissioning plan approved by Klickitat County.
-As the decommissioning plan represents a legal obligation to clean up the site at the retirement of the asset to comply with the approved contract with Klickitat County, Washington, it meets the definition of an ARO.
 The Project is operated and maintained pursuant to an operating and maintenance agreement with the operator.
 During 2019, the operator obtained an estimate, from a third party, to determine the estimated cost of executing the decommissioning plan.
-The previous estimate had been performed at the time of purchase of the Tuolumne Wind Project.
 The estimate presented a list of the work that will be performed on site such as turbine removal, foundation removal and road removal.
 Cost estimates include labor and equipment use.

-The liability recognized for the ARO was \$14,580 and \$14,430 for the year ended December 31, 2020 and 2019, respectively.
+The liability recognized for the ARO was \$15,656 and \$14,580 for the years ended December 31, 2021 and 2020, respectively.
 The estimated remaining useful life of the Project is approximately 14 years.
-The deferred outflows recognized was \$10,018 and \$10,703 as of December 31, 2020 and 2019, respectively and is amortized over the remaining useful life of the Project.
-During the years ended December 31, 2020 and 2019, TID recorded \$985 and \$823 of expense, respectively.
+The deferred outflows recognized was \$9,056 and \$9,868 as of December 31, 2021 and 2020, respectively and is amortized over the remaining useful life of the Project.
+During the years ended December 31, 2021 and 2020, TID recorded \$1,888 and \$985 of expense, respectively.